 Then head off to Tivoli Gardens as this oldest amusement park and pleasure garden in the country is a must for your Scandinavia itinerary.

-It is recommended to buy this Tivoli Gardens and Unlimited Rides Combo Pass to skip the ticket lines.
+I also recommended buying the Tivoli Gardens + Unlimited Rides Combo Pass to skip the ticket lines.

-However, I suggest you take the late-night flight out of Copenhagen and reach Stavanger on 2nd day of your Scandinavia travel itinerary.
-It will give you a fresh start for exploring the city and hiking one of the famous sites in Norway.
+However, I suggest you take a late-night flight out of Copenhagen and reach Stavanger on the second day of your Scandinavia travel itinerary.
+This will give you a fresh start for exploring the city and hiking one of the famous sites in Norway.

-There are several hiking trails around Stavanger, but the most popular and doable of all is the Pulpit Rock hike.
-You will find public transport to take you to the start of the trail and from then, the hike can be done by anyone with average fitness.
+There are several hiking trails around Stavanger, but the most popular and doable of all is the Pulpit Rock hike (Preikestolen).
+You will find public transport to take you to the start of the trail, and from then, the hike can be done by anyone with average fitness.

 To reach the viewing plateau and soak in the breathtaking view of Lysefjord, you will need to cover 8 kilometres of distance.

 So, plan your day accordingly.
 Carry enough water and snacks.
 Wear hiking boots as the steps are steep.
-You can consider booking Preikestolen (Pulpit Rock) Guided Hike to be a part of a small group.
+You can even consider booking a guide to hike with a small group to the famous lookout!
 It will be easier to do this hike with a local guide.

 If you want to spend only part of the day on a hike when travelling in Scandinavia, then book this RIB Sightseeing Cruise to Lysefjord.